- (206) 543-5718

 - B.S., National Taiwan University, Taipei, 1981

-In the area of insect wing/flight dynamics, his research objectives are (a) to dynamically model the complicated mechanisms crucial for highly versatile insect flight, (b) to use the models to advance design of micro-aerial vehicles (MAV), and (c) to develop key sensors and actuators for better guidance and control of MAV.
+In the area of autonomous flying vehicles, his research objectives are (a) to dynamically model the complicated mechanisms crucial for highly versatile insect flight, (b) to use the models to advance design of micro-aerial vehicles (MAV), (c) to develop key sensors and actuators for better steering and control of MAV, and (d) to advance dynamics and control of high-payload, high-endurance drones.
 For example, his research team has developed and validated an inertial-elastic model of the insect forewing in air and in vacuum (and also won a best paper award).
 Moreover, his research team has concluded that modest changes in stroke deviation can significantly affect steering.
 Both aerodynamic and inertial torques are critical to maneuverability, while the former dominates in steady-state flights and the latter is significant during short transients.

-In the area of rotary machines, his research team has developed computational algorithms to predict vibration and understand the physics of complex rotating machines, such as (a) hard disk drives (HDD), (b) cyclic symmetric rotors (e.g., turbines), and (c) mistuned rotors.
+In the area of high-speed precision machinery, Professor Shen has developed computational algorithms to predict vibration and understand the physics of complex rotating machines, such as (a) hard disk drives (HDD), (b) cyclic symmetric rotors (e.g., turbines), (c) mistuned rotors, and (d) dental and surgical drills.
 For HDD, his research focuses on spindle vibration, fluid-dynamics bearing technologies, actuators, suspensions, and heads.
 For cyclic symmetric rotors, he studies interaction between the spinning rotor and a stationary housing via multiple bearing supports.
 For mistuned rotors, he studies formation of mode localization phenomena and how presence of bearings and housing affects mode localization.

 More about Professor Shen's research

 - Hard disk drive (HDD) vibration